 Both Eric and Mark, officer and inmate, are seemingly trapped by their pasts and unsure of their futures.
 Each has to not only survive, but to find the strength and the way to move forward.

 Writer McGovern had this to say:

 “The BBC have given me a brilliant young director and two of the greatest actors on the planet.
 I am overjoyed.”

 “Getting to be involved in a Jimmy McGovern drama again is a real privilege and it will be great to be reunited with Stephen.
 Mark Hebden is another of Jimmy’s complex and superbly-written characters and I am looking forward to bringing him to life on screen.”

 “It is an absolute honour to be working with Jimmy again, I’m feeling blessed.
 I’m excited to be working with Lewis as I have heard so many incredible things about him as a director, I can’t wait to get stuck in.
 Of course, I am made up to be back on set with Sean.”

-Directed by Lewis Arnold, who’ll also be directing David Tennant in Des which is out next week, expect high drama and top drawer performances, I really wouldn’t expect anything less with those three at the centre of everything.
+Directed by Lewis Arnold, who also directed David Tennant in the intense Des, expect high drama and top drawer performances, I really wouldn’t expect anything less with those three at the centre of everything.

 Time comes to BBC One on 6 June